-As California counsel to institutional landowners and developers including Intrawest Corporation, Starwood Development, Mammoth Mountain Ski Area, Credit Suisse First Boston, Anheuser-Busch, IStar Financial, CNL Lifestyle Properties, and Somera Capital Management, Mark has garnered vast experience in all other aspects of landowner and developer services law, including government and community relations, due diligence, entity formation, joint venture agreements, purchase and sale agreements, financing agreements, management agreements, easements, licenses, leases, and common interest development law.
-Mark has negotiated multiple conservation easements with Federal and State agencies and non-profit land trusts which accrued substantial sums to private landowners.
+As local counsel to institutional landowners and developers including Intrawest Corporation, Mammoth Mountain Ski Area, Credit-Suisse, Anheuser-Busch, Southern California Edison, Starwood Capital, IStar Financial, CNL, and Cerberus, Mark has garnered vast and varied experience in all aspects of landowner and developer services law, including due diligence, environmental investigations, government and community relations, entity formation, joint venture agreements, purchase and sale agreements, financing agreements, management agreements, license agreements, easements, leases, and common interest development law.
+Mark has negotiated multiple conservation easements and land use permits among Federal and State agencies, non-profit land trusts, and private landowners.

 RECENT ENTITLEMENTS OBTAINED

 The Inn at the Pier: Assisted the property owner in obtaining a Coastal Development Permit, Conditional Use Permit, and all related approvals for The Inn at the Pier, a 104-room full-service oceanfront hotel in Pismo Beach, California, which opened in 2017.
 All environmental review was completed, and all entitlements were obtained, within eight months of application; and without appeal to or by the California Coastal Commission.